LaubPlusCo/Docker-for-Sitecore-dev/README.md

 # Docker containers for Sitecore development

-This repo contains simple Docker containers for running MongoDB and SOLR to use for local Sitecore development.
+This repo contains simple docker-compose files to run MongoDB and SOLR containers to use for local Sitecore development instances.

-The containers are intended to be as lightweight as possible
+*Note*: it is Linux containers since they are intended to be as lightweight and small as possible.

 ## Containers for Sitecore 8.2.x